Chandraveer7389/test-connecting_backendToFrontend-/README.md

 <h1>Simple Jokes App</h1>

-<p>A basic project to connect a React frontend to an Express backend.</p>
+<p>A basic project to connect a React frontend to an Express backend using proxy</p>

 <h2>How to Run</h2>